gisquick/gisquick-doc/user-manual/publishing.rst

 .. _uploading-project:

-TOTO je cast Uploading project - to bude prvni cast v teto kapitole Publishing
+Uploading project
 -----------------
+- toto bude prvni cast v teto kapitole Publishing + neni nutne opakovat connection to server

 Once the project is ready, click on Gisquick plugin logo.
 For the very first time, Gisquick asks the user to fill in the connection